 Anyone facing any sort of impaired driving charge faces serious consequences if convicted.
-Finding elements in any given case that could raise reasonable doubt about guilt is important in protecting the rights of individuals, which makes consulting a skilled attorney important.
+Finding elements in any given case that could raise a reasonable doubt about guilt is important in protecting the rights of individuals, which makes consulting a skilled attorney important.

 What's worse, drunk or drugged driving?

 No one would argue that laws against impaired driving are unnecessary.
 The number of accidents that occur every year that are attributed to impaired driving and which result in injuries or deaths are evidence enough that such laws are justified.
 But which is the more serious problem – drunk driving or drugged driving?
 New data cited in a recent report is sparking an interesting argument among safety advocates.

 The report by the Governors Highway Safety Association and the liquor industry-funded Foundation for Advancing Alcohol Responsibility, says the number of driver fatalities in which drugs were a factor was higher than for alcohol-related deaths in 2015.
 The report says that's a first and it says marijuana was detected in more than a third of all driver fatalities that year.